'Just Write' - Martin Sykes speaks with Huw and Jan from The Creative Writing Group

 By Martin Sykes - Long Eaton & District Talking Newspaper

-He brought about changes by inviting members to read back their work to each other once written which Patrick hadn’t done, and Huw felt that was missing because he felt it was important that when people had written a piece that it comes alive through being spoken.
-The group moved in 2020 to the Elephant Rooms in Draycott.
+The big change he made to the group was to invite members to read back their work once it was written.
+Patrick didn't do that, and Huw felt that was missing because it was really important that when people have written a piece, it comes alive through being spoken.

-Martin asked Ian if any of the group could record what they’d written, to which Ian simply said “Yes!”, and from then on, Just Write have been sending three original recordings every three weeks to the Talking Newspaper that are included in their editions that are enjoyed by their sight impaired listeners.
+Martin asked Ian if any of the group could record what they’d written, to which Ian simply said “Yes!”

 Your Views on Local News